 If you are a fan of Indian Food, check out more of my Indian recipes.
 How many of them can I serve in newspapers?

 The traditional version called (affiliate link) chana chor is actually flattened chickpeas.
-If you have time, you can flatten them before oven roasting or pan frying them
+If you have time, you can flatten them after you cook them.

 You can also add these roasted chickpeas to my Kachumber salad because the flavors are a perfect mesh.